motivepick/motive-web-app/README.md

 The service that is going to defeat the laziness.

-Try it out on [https://milestone.yaskovdev.com](https://milestone.yaskovdev.com).
+Try it out at [https://milestone.yaskovdev.com](https://milestone.yaskovdev.com).

 To run locally run `npm start`.